-- Be a WMU undergraduate or graduate student in good standing
+- Are a WMU undergraduate major or graduate student in good standing.

-- Be willing to share their experience with other WMU students in the future be enrolled during the term for which funds have been requested
+- Are enrolled during the term for which funds have been requested.

-To complete the forms on your computer, download and save the file first.
+To complete the application forms for this scholarship/grant on your computer, download and save the file first.
 Complete the information and save again; then print or email the form.